murraytait-pa/User-Manual/Getting_started.md

 # Getting started with Iota

 This section provides an introduction on how to start using the Iota Python Library from a Jupyter notebook.
+The dataset run the step

-## Starting Iota Jupyter
+## <a id='starting-jupyter'></a>[Starting Iota Jupyter](#starting-jupyter)

 The [Jupyter Notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html) is installed during the installation process of Iota.
 "Iota Jupyter" can be started by clicking on its shortcut available in the "Iota" folder at the Start menu of the your operative system.